-LO1 - Calculate cost of goods sold and merchandise inventory using specific identification, first-in first-out (FIFO), and weighted average cost flow assumptions-perpetual.
+LO1 - Calculate cost of goods sold and merchandise inventory using specific identification, and the cost flow assumptions of first-in first-out (FIFO), last-in first-out (LIFO), and weighted average - perpetual.

-Cost of goods available for sale must be allocated between cost of goods sold and ending inventory using a cost flow assumption.
+Cost of goods available for sale must be allocated between cost of goods sold and ending inventory using a costing method.
 Specific identification allocates cost to units sold by using the actual cost of the specific unit sold.
 FIFO (first-in first-out) allocates cost to units sold by assuming the units sold were the oldest units in inventory.
+LIFO (last-in first-out) allocates cost to units sold by assuming the units sold by assuming the units sold were the newest units in inventory.
 Weighted average allocates cost to units sold by calculating a weighted average cost per unit at the time of sale.